hailongxu/taskorch/README.md

 - **`log-color`**: Adds ANSI color to log messages in the terminal

 > ⚠️ Note:
-These features are mutually exclusive - only one or none can be enabled at a time.
+These log level features are mutually exclusive - only one or none can be enabled at a time.
 **No logs are emitted by default.**
 **Color is disabled by default.**